netobserv/network-observability-console-plugin/README.md

 If you have troubles trying to run the console, refer to their doc: https://github.com/openshift/console/#openshift-no-authentication.

-### Loki setup
+### Loki in dev mode

-WIP / FIXME

-Currently just dev mode is supported to fetch data from Loki.
-It means that you need to run the commands described above to run the plugin (`make serve` / `make bridge`).

-You also need to deploy Loki and port-forward on your host: `oc port-forward service/loki 3100:3100`
+You need to deploy Loki and port-forward on your host: `oc port-forward service/loki 3100:3100`

 (You don't need Grafana)

-For next steps, we'll need to use the console proxy feature to fetch in-cluster Loki, which will be supported via this story: https://issues.redhat.com/browse/CONSOLE-2892

 ## OCI Image